-Educational Vistas and the local testing coordinator will discuss the process for completing the org files and pre-ID files, which contain the class information and student data for taking the assessments.
-Additionally, we can work with the local technology teams, to setup auto data feeds from any system, along with single sign-on (SSO) should they wish to implement.
+Questar and the local testing coordinator will discuss the process for completing the org files and pre-ID files, which contain the class information and student data for taking the assessments.
 They will also identify workable dates for the testing window.
-As part of these conversations, Educational Vistas will provide the client with introductory demos with training, and help to address any issues.
-The customer support team is available from 7 a.m. to 5 p.m.
-Eastern Time.
-Implementation and customer/technical support are included in the per-student license cost; there is no additional cost for these services.
+As part of these conversations, Questar will provide the client with introductory tutorials (documents and video), tailored by user role; help and contact information to address any issues; and links to professional development resources.